morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * tims: time/moments (fin del mundo, comienzo del mundo, resurrección de Jesús)
 * diff: different (for example, Exodus referes 1429 times to people, but only 80 different people: many people are mentioned many times; in compare, Nehemias mentions 962 times to people and referes to 284 different people: many people come just once).
 * mq: most common
 * id: identifier of the identity.
-Identifiers and names are made explicit in the ontology
+Identifiers and names are made explicit in the Entities
 * freq: frequency
 * rss: element rs in TEI, which is used to encode entities.
 The difference between this column and "ent ref" is that rss can contain several people mentioned, while "ent ref" contains always single entities.
 The difference between these two values can point out if a book referes many times to a group of entities within the same noun (for example like Job)
 * qs: element q in TEI, used for quotationss and in general for communication